ajortizg/singleVentricleSegmentation/README.md

 - Ensure that you have the necessary permissions to read and write to the specified directories.
 - Verify that all required dependencies are installed in your conda environment.
 - Adjust the configuration files as needed for your specific dataset and processing requirements.

-This README should now provide a clear and concise guide for setting up, preprocessing the ACDC dataset, computing optical flow, and training the CNN for single ventricle segmentation.